City Guide for: Amed, Indonesia

 Best Time to Visit

-The best time to visit Amed is during the dry season, which runs from April to October.
-During this time, the weather is sunny and dry, with pleasant temperatures.
-The sea is also calmer, making it ideal for diving and snorkeling.
+The best time to visit Abang is during the dry season, which runs from April to October.
+During these months, you can expect sunny skies, lower humidity, and pleasant temperatures, making it ideal for outdoor activities like hiking and exploring the surrounding areas.
 The shoulder seasons (April-May and September-October) offer a good balance of pleasant weather and fewer crowds.

 Transportation